hornbill/goLDAPUserImport/README.md

 * "Debug"  Enable LDAP Connection Debugging, should only ever be enabled to troubleshoot connection issues.

 #### UserMapping
-* Any value wrapped with [] will be treaded ad an LDAP field
+* Any value wrapped with [] will be treaded as an LDAP field
 * Do not try and add any new properties here they will be ignored
 * Any Other Value is treated literally as written example:
     * "Name":"[givenName] [sn]", - Both Variables are evaluated from LDAP and set to the Name param